YustusKevyn/rollup-plugin-awesome-typescript/readme.md

 ## TSConfig Options

-While Awesome TypeScript respects your TSConfig options, some of them must be overwriten to work with Rollup, or are ignored because they are managed by Rollup itself.
+While Awesome TypeScript respects your TSConfig options, some of them must be overridden to work with Rollup, or are ignored because they are managed by Rollup itself.

 Forced options: